Community Health Worker Resources for States

 - Community Health Workers in the Wake of Health Care Reform: Considerations for State and Federal Policymakers, December 2015.
 This brief captures key themes that emerged during an October 2015 meeting of state and federal leaders to identify areas in which state and federal policy can align around the use of CHWs in transforming health systems to achieve better care, lower costs, and improved population health.

-These resources were produced and updated with support from the Robert Wood Johnson Foundation, the National Center for Healthy Housing, and The Commonwealth Fund.
+These resources were produced and updated with support from the Robert Wood Johnson Foundation, The W.K.
+Kellogg Foundation, the National Center for Healthy Housing, and The Commonwealth Fund.